leahmpring/githubportfolio/DanielsDistinctionPortfolio/CommunityEngagement-Leadership/README.md

     <tr>
       <td>
         <b>Weekly tabling:</b> I hosted outreach events in residence halls to raise awareness surrounding alcohol and drugs, sexual health, and mental health.
 This outreach included engaging students through trivia and other activities, serving as a quick and fun interaction to start a conversation surrounding these important and prevalent topics.
-        <br><br><i>The drink pouring activity is my favorite.
+        <br><br><blockquote><i>The drink pouring activity is my favorite.
 Using water, participants pour a standard drink of beer, wine, and liquor to their best estimate; then, we measure it.
-This promotes safe drinking strategies, inclduing pouring and counting drinks accurately.</i>
+This promotes safe drinking strategies, inclduing pouring and counting drinks accurately.</i></blockquote>
       </td>
     </tr>
     <tr>